 Green Bay Packers Coach of the Week

-On a weekly basis, for ten weeks throughout the high school football season, the Green Bay Packers will select one high school coach as the Coach of the Week.
-Each honoree will be awarded several items and privileges, including a $1,000 donation to the school's football program on behalf of the Green Bay Packers, as well as recognition on packers.com, WisSports.net and Wifca.org, and will be mentioned in the Packers Gameday program.
+On a weekly basis, for ten weeks throughout the high school football season, the Packers will select one high school coach as the Coach of the Week.
+Each honoree will be awarded several items and privileges, including a $2,000 donation to the school's football program from the Packers, Buffalo Wild Wings and the NFL.
+In addition to the $2,000 donation for each school's football program, the winning coach will receive recognition on Packers.com, WisSports.net and Wifca.org, and will be mentioned in the Packers Gameday program.

 Play Football Month

 In conjunction with the NFL and USA Football, the Packers celebrate the annual Play Football Month to encourage kids to play America's favorite sport.
 During Family Night and both preseason home games, the Packers invite Wisconsin youth football teams to scrimmage on the field during halftime.
 Before the preseason home games, the youth teams join the pros on the field for the National Anthem.